folbert/fewbricks/README.md

 * settings - You can set all other settings that a field have by passing an associative array as the third argument when creating a field instance.
 Any keys in that array should correspond to keys in the `base_settings` in each field class in lib/acf/fields/.

-**Note:** If you add an add-on field, you must create a field-class for that field in [your theme]/fewbricks/acf/fields/.
-Just as we have done with the hidden field.
+**Note:** If you add an add-on field, you must create a field class for that field in [theme]/fewbricks/acf/fields/.
+We have placed an example class in that folder to explain what a field class should hold.

 ### Creating a brick
 Each brick has its own class placed in the folder named "bricks".
 Each class have a number of fields.
 Field instances can either be created directly in a brick, but a brick may also reuse existing bricks.